TailBlazor/Toast/README.md

 ## Getting Setup

-You can install the package via the NuGet package manager just search for Blazored.Toast.
+You can install the package via the NuGet package manager just search for TailBlazor.Toast.
 You can also install via powershell using the following command.

 `Install-Package TailBlazor.Toast`